andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 For example, when selecting one row based on a unique column value, the "Rows Removed" figure was "one less" than the total row count.
 Very sensible.
 None of the other rows matched the filter condition.

-However, for *different* unique values, "Rows Removed" might be "slightly" less, or nearly none at all.
-What's going on there?
+However, for *different* unique values, "Rows Removed" might be "slightly" less, nearly none at all, or something in between.

+In the example below, from 20210 total rows, matching one row, we see 20187 were evaluted and discarded.
+Where does 20187 come from?

 ![Analyzing Rows Removed by Filter in psql](/assets/images/posts/query-code.jpg)
 <small>Analyzing "Rows Removed By Filter" in psql</small>

 ## Digging Into "Rows Removed"
-Here were the circumstances:
+Here are the details:

 - We’re working on a table with 20210 rows
 - We queried for a single row, based on a unique column value.